SparkPost/support-docs/articles/faq/recipient-address-was-suppressed-due-to-customer-policy.md

 2. The user clicked the list-unsubscribe header
 3. The user clicked one of your emails and flagged it as SPAM.
 This FBL (FeedBack Loop) event should add that email address to your Suppression List.

-You can see which customers are on your account's Suppression List within the dashboard by navigating to Lists > Suppressions, or by using our API, here is the documentation for Suppression Lists: [https://www.sparkpost.com/api#/reference/suppression-list](https://www.sparkpost.com/api#/reference/suppression-list)
+You can see which customers are on your account's Suppression List within the dashboard by navigating to **Recipients** > **Suppressions**, or by using our API, here is the documentation for Suppression Lists: [https://www.sparkpost.com/api#/reference/suppression-list](https://www.sparkpost.com/api#/reference/suppression-list)

 You can use the API key to view who was on your account's Suppression List, but you need to set up your API so that you can pull the information.
 That requires enabling your Suppression Lists Read/Write Permission.